jdeath/Hubspace-Homeassistant/README.md

   ```

 ## Lock support
 The lock "light" will also report the battery status and last operation in the attributues.
-If you want to have the light show up as a lock in HA, make a template (but the battery is only available on the light).
-In your configuration.yaml add this (assumes your light is light.door_lock), click the magnifing glass in top right of HA, then hit >Temp to reload the template entity
+Optional: If you want to have the light show up as a lock in HA, make a template (but the battery is only available on the light).
+In your configuration.yaml add this (assumes your light is light.door_lock), click the magnifing glass in top right of HA, then hit >Temp to reload the template entity .
+Again, this is optional, only do this once you can control the light entity normally before hand.

+Belore example assumes the freindlyname of your lock is door_lock (so it true homeassistant name is light.door_lock)
 ```
 lock:
   - platform: template